Early Missions - French

 Why is it difficult for the missionaries to learn the languages of the Native American tribes among which they work?
 Do you think the difference in language might have affected the version of Christianity which the Native Americans received?
 Which concepts and ideas were especially difficult for the missionaries to convey?

-How can the writings of Jean de Brebeuf and other Jesuit priests be compared and contrasted with those of a modern ethnographer or anthropologist, observing indigenous people in the present day?
+How can the writings of the Jesuit priests be compared and contrasted with those of a modern ethnographer or anthropologist, observing indigenous people in the present day?
 Why are the Jesuit priests so detailed in their depictions of Native American religious customs?
-What do you make of the Native American tribe with a flood myth similar to the one in the Bible?

 The selections below sample from primary sources and transcriptions/translations of primary sources related to early missions in New France: